 APSIM runs on a calendar year, but to facilitate comparisons between the rotations we wanted drainage and nitrate leaching to be summed from crop sowing to crop sowing.
 In order to accommodate this timeline drainage and NO3-N leaching were categorized into two groups: season/post-harvest (sowing to the end of year, December 31) and pre-season (January 1 to the day before sowing).
 The season/post-harvest data of one calendar year were then combined with the pre-season data of the next year to capture the full effect of the sown crop on drainage and leaching both during the season and following harvest.

 For all systems, the leaching from maize sowing to maize sowing was compared.
 For the cropping system consisting of maize rotated with soybean, the data from the following soybean year were added onto that of the maize year to include in the analysis any residual N from the fertilizer applied in the maize year that leached out during the soybean year.
-A diagrammatic representation of this method is presented in supplementary materials.
+A diagrammatic representation of this method is presented in Supplementary Figure 1.

 Leaching